Whale News Highlights

 Citizen Reporting Network

 In addition to the fantastic work by professional research, The B.C.
-Cetacean Sightings Network (BCCSN) has developed a platform for everyone to provide information they have about whales.
+Cetacean Sightings Network (BCCSN) has developed a platform for everyone to provide killer whale update notifications.
 The free mobile app called WhaleReport to make it easy for anyone to collect and report sightings.

 The network has over 4,300 observers across British Columbia, ranging from whale watching operators, lighthouse keepers, researchers, or even recreational boaters gathering data on the occurrence of whales, dolphins and porpoises in BC waters.
 Throughout the year the BCCSN presents to thousands of British Columbians at schools, community groups, professional associations and festivals.